 Other Types of Common Types of Vessels Used in the Offshore Industry

 As platforms and rigs extract or pump oil and gas upward from the ground, vessels contribute to the industry by providing a form of transport.
 Depending on the type of vessel, this portion of the oil and gas industry provides the access, manpower, and supplies needed to ensure every other aspect of the industry continues to perform efficiently.

 There are different types of vessels responsible for different tasks:

 - Oil Tanker: Oil tankers are merchant ships designed for transporting large amounts of oil from platforms to land.

 - Platform Supply Vessel: Just as the name suggests, these vessels are primarily designed to provide supply transportation to and from oil platforms.
 Supplies include cargo such as fuel and chemicals as well as support, including specialty tools.

 - Tugboats / Towboats: These vessels are small, powerful machines that pull or push oil platforms, barges, and disabled ships to and from shore.

 Other Requirements for Jones Act Vessels & Seamen

 The Jones Act requires vessels that travel between United States ports to be registered as American ships.
 It also states that crew members of these ships must be American citizens or legal residents.
 Finally, all Jones Act vessels should have American ownership and should be built in the United States.

-If you suffered injuries and are uncertain whether you’re a Jones Act seaman or not, help is available.
+If you suffered injuries and are uncertain whether you’re a Jones Act seaman, help is available.
 Arnold & Itkin has the maritime law experience needed to fight for workers injured while working offshore.
-We've won billions of dollars, helping our clients get the medical care, lost income, and financial support they needed.
+We've won billions of dollars, helping our clients get the medical care, lost income, and financial support they need.